Classic Visual Basic (VB6/VBA) code is shown shaded as follows:

 Result=OK

-All functions called directly in the CryptoSys PKI toolkit begin with 3 or 4 capital letters followed by an underscore "_", e.g.
+All functions called directly in the CryptoSys PKI Pro toolkit begin with 3 or 4 capital letters followed by an underscore "_", e.g.

 nRet = RSA_ReadPublicKey(rsaReadPublicKey, nKeyLen, strKeyFile, 0)

-which avoid the complications of having to pre-dimension strings, etc. These
+which avoid the complications of having to pre-dimension strings, etc. These function names

 begin with lowercase letters and no underscore.
-They are shown in our examples as follows: